rosebp85/data-analysis/README.md

-#data-analysis
+# Data Analysis
-A bank data analysis project in a csv file data is cleaned and normalized and a data analysis chart is drawn.
+A bank data analysis project in a CSV file.
+Data is cleaned, normalized, and a data analysis chart is drawn.